J3698/j3698.github.io/_posts/2019-03-01-it-works-a-very-simple-visualizer.markdown

 ## Testing JACK
 To test JACK, I compiled and ran a JACK program to output system ports.
 In headless mode I first ran the command <span class="code">/usr/bin/jackd -dalsa -r44100 -p1024 -n2</span>.

 The command <span class="code">jackd</span> starts JACK in the background.
 The flag <span class="code">dalsa</span> tells JACK to use ALSA as the audio driver.
-All of the flags after this are specific to alsa.
+All of the flags after this are specific to ALSA.
 The flags <span class="code">r44100 p1024</span> sets the sample rate to 44100 with data sent in chunks of 1024.
 The last flag, <span class="code">n2</span>, sets the latency of alsa to two chunks of data - the minimum.
 More options for running jackd are available [here](https://github.com/jackaudio/jackaudio.github.com/wiki/jackd(1)).

 Next, I wrote the program <span class="code">first_test.c</span> [available here](https://gist.github.com/J3698/e9ec85c337ac28846eb657728670865d).
 I compiled the program with the following command:
 <div class="code">gcc -o test_program first_test.c -I/usr/local/include -L/usr/local/lib -ljack</div>